 The python script dfw2gufitest is a working example of this load method.

 The same multi-process/multi-threaded approach should work fine, so you can have multiple flat files that load into the same GUFI and as long as the entire tree (every directory) is present in the files and the format is proper and no duplicate records exist, multiple bfwi -u loads can happen in parallel into the same GUFI.
 This is the same as above using GUFI to load from a source tree in parallel by doing a name space decomposition.
 You could do that same thing with bfwi or dfw or other methods for making multiple flat files to load from.
 This multi-processed and multi-threaded approach should scale as widely as your name space is.

+Full GUFI load into source tree

+Full loading of a GUFI tree directly into the source tree is a special and simpler case.
+As always one can use multi-process/multi-threaded approach using name space decomposition.
+There are at least two ways of accomplishing a full load of a GUFI tree into the source tree.

+The first is to use bfwi to build the gufi.
+You must use the -b and -t to_dir flags and the -t flag has to be the directory above the source tree and of course the input_dir is the top of the source tree.
+If the real paths of the top of the source tree and the to_dir/input_dir are the same then GUFI will do an efficient load of a GUFI tree into a source tree.
+It should e possible to even use the flat file feature with the correct pathing within the load file although that might be rare.
+This can be seen in the correctness test: